Create better/more visible documentation for WooThemes

 thanks again, hopefully we can fix this soon...

-#10 Updated by Valerie Futch about 8 years ago
+#10 Updated by Valerie Futch over 8 years ago

 just an fyi that i've reverted back to the cordobo green park 2 theme for now. everyone here likes that one better :-/ however, my theme settings have completely disappeared. the tab from the sidebar that used to say "green park 2" is gone. any thoughts on this?

-#11 Updated by scott voth about 8 years ago
+#11 Updated by scott voth over 8 years ago

 Hi Valerie - sorry to hear that you've abandoned Canvas - I actually kind of like it, but it is a little quirky.
 I took a look at your blog and it looks like everything is working, but I'm not sure.
 Are you saying that on the dashboard, you lost access to the "green park" settings tab?
 Or was it a tab on the sidebar of your actual blog that disappeared?